 You can change your preferences any time until the application deadline, May 15th.
 Just log in again and resubmit your form with the changes.
 Remember that if you change your first choice, you might also want to edit your personal statement.

 You will need to put some time and effort into exploring your interests and aptitudes.
-Looking at what subject areas you might be interested in, exploring career options in each field, thinking about if you like traveling or not, weighing your value system with a possible career path, or thinking about how important a salary is to you are all ways in which you can explore your interests.
+Looking at what subject areas you might be interested in, exploring career options in each field, thinking about if you like travelling or not, weighing your value system with a possible career path, or thinking about how important a salary is to you are all ways in which you can explore your interests.
 We have prepared the resources on the side of this page for you to start exploring the various fields and options within engineering.
 Take the time to explore all your options before ranking your preferences.
 It is a decision you should explore extensively.

 Although we were able to place many students in their top choice, demand for seats is always quite competitive.
 If you have been placed in a program other than your top choice, we hope that you will use this opportunity to explore the interdisciplinary nature of Engineering and seek ways in which your academic path ahead can contribute to and shape your career goals.